-- (c) A public hearing on the proposed regulations was held on June 27, 2016, and most of the foregoing points were made. - (10)But no administrative guidance will or can address what many observers consider the fundamental flaw of the statute it has the potential, especially when an estate tax return is audited, to pit family members and other beneficiaries against each other in an intolerable tension. - (a) The Van Alen opinion itself, discussed in paragraph (3) above reveals how mischievous a "consistency" requirement might be in this context. - (b) The court describes how the audit "went back and forth" and the low value of the ranch could have been a trade for higher values of three other properties.
-Indeed, the court said: "The bottom line was that the IRS got an increase in the total taxable value of the estate ... and an increase in the estate tax" (although later the court said, with specific reference to the ranch, that "[b]oth Shana and Brett [the heirs], and their father's estate, benefited from a reduced estate tax." - (c) If the heirs benefited from the special use valuation, it was a coincidental detail that is affected by tax apportionment rules and other factors and may not be present in every estate.
+- (c) A public hearing on the proposed regulations was held on June 27, 2016, and most of the foregoing points were made. - (10)But no administrative guidance will or can address what many observers consider the fundamental flaw of the statute - it has the potential, especially when an estate tax return is audited, to pit family members and other beneficiaries against each other in an intolerable tension. - (a) The Van Alen opinion itself, discussed in paragraph (3) above reveals how mischievous a "consistency" requirement might be in this context. - (b) The court describes how the audit "went back and forth" and the low value of the ranch could have been a trade for higher values of three other properties.
+Indeed, the court said: "The bottom line was that the IRS got an increase in the total taxable value of the estate ...

+and an increase in the estate tax" (although later the court said, with specific reference to the ranch, that "[b]oth Shana and Brett [the heirs], and their father's estate, benefited from a reduced estate tax."

+- (c) If the heirs benefited from the special use valuation, it was a coincidental detail that is affected by tax apportionment rules and other factors and may not be present in every estate.
 And, as Van Alen illustrates, executors often settle estate tax audits by trade-offs and for strategic reasons that could have nothing to do with an effort to find the "true" "fair market value" for purposes of section 1014(a)(1). - (d) To bind heirs who do not participate in that audit seems quite unfair, and to give the heirs a role in the audit would be monstrously impractical.
-Yet, enchanted by the Siren Song of "consistency" not to mention the temptation of a conjectural revenue gain Congress seems not to have thought this through. - (11)The 2016 Greenbook renewed the proposal of past Greenbooks to also apply the consistency rules to property qualifying for an estate tax marital deduction and to gifts reportable on a gift tax return.

-- (12) Executive Order 13789 of April 21, 2017, directed the identification of tax regulations issued on or after January 1, 2016, that (i) impose an undue financial burden on United States taxpayers, (ii) add undue complexity to the Federal tax laws, or (iii) exceed the statutory authority of the Internal Revenue Service, and the recommendation of specific actions to mitigate the burdens identified.
+Yet, enchanted by the Siren Song of "consistency" not to mention the temptation of a conjectural revenue gain Congress seems not to have thought this through. - (11)The 2016 Greenbook renewed the proposal of past Greenbooks to also apply the consistency rules to property qualifying for an estate tax marital deduction and to gifts reportable on a gift tax return. - (12) Executive Order 13789 of April 21, 2017, directed the identification of tax regulations issued on or after January 1, 2016, that (i) impose an undue financial burden on United States taxpayers, (ii) add undue complexity to the Federal tax laws, or (iii) exceed the statutory authority of the Internal Revenue Service, and the recommendation of specific actions to mitigate the burdens identified.
 Notice 2017-38, 2017-30 I.R.B.
 147, identified eight regulations that meet at least one of the first two criteria specified by the Executive Order, including the proposed section 2704 regulations, but not including the consistent basis regulations. - (13)Now the Priority Guidance Plan suggests that Treasury and the IRS will revisit the proposed basis consistency regulations in the context of "burden reduction."
-They cannot undo the ill-advised statute, but they could apply the statute in a reasonable way to provide a more practical reporting date and could reconsider the zero-basis rule and continuous reporting requirement that the statute does not appear to authorize.
+The Office of Management and Budget's Unified Agenda of Regulatory and Deregulatory Actions confirms that "[t]he final regulations will provide less burdensome guidance to taxpayers enabling them to satisfy the requirements of sections 1014(f) and 6035."
+Treasury and the IRS cannot undo the ill-advised statute, but they could apply the statute in a reasonable way to provide a more practical reporting date and could reconsider the zero-basis rule and continuous reporting requirement that the statute does not appear to authorize.
 That would be "burden reduction."

 e.
-The Section 2642(g) Regulations
+Item 18 of Part 3: The Section 2642(g) Regulations